Page Not Found

 En esta ponencia presentamos los resultados obtenidos en un caso de uso real de aplicación de técnicas UEBA y Deep Learning para la detección de ciberataques y comportamientos anómalos en la infraestructura de Abanca.
 Entre las principales ventajas de nuestra metodología se encuentra la capacidad de incorporar una amplia variedad de fuentes de datos, el carácter no supervisado de los modelos, y una mayor interpretabilidad respecto a otros enfoques.

-Undergraduate course, University of Vigo, Department of Statistics and Operative Research, 2014
+Teaching, University of Vigo, Department of Statistics and Operative Research, 2024

 Teaching the Statistics course at the Bachelor’s Degree in Business Administration and Management, including basic statistical concepts such as descriptive statistics, calculation of probabilities, random variables, and parametric inference.